 Please see diagrams below of these areas.

-For the purposes of this plan, it is written from an NCN footprint perspective as this is the ideal model for the local implementation of work areas in relation to health and social care.
+For the purposes of this plan, it is written from an NCN footprint and as already highlighted alignment of areas is identified as a gap that where appropriate requires review and consideration in the short term.

 CAERPHILLY NORTH